 The applications are universal, making smart packaging a hot market for entrepreneurial packaging companies.

-2020 and 2021 has been the year of drastic change.
+The 2020s have been a time of drastic change.
 Marginalized voices are being loudened like they never have been before from the comfort of our own homes.

-Talk of cultural change can be heard audibly social media, digital media, and through traditional mediums.
+Talk of cultural change can be heard audibly on social media, digital media, and through traditional mediums.